miklevin/Pipulate.com/software.md

 > That ain't OO that's the way you do it
 > Namespace for nothin' and imports for free

-Files, which are also namespaces, can either run as stand-alone programs, so you could run foo.py directly.
-Or foo.py can be imported by other files as resources that get conveniently grouped so that their own internal variable names don't collide with variable names that may already exist.
+Files can either run as stand-alone programs, so you could run foo.py directly.
+Or foo.py can be imported by other files as resources that get conveniently grouped so that their own internal variable names don't collide.
 This leads to one of the most common and befuddling bits of code you'll see in Python:

 ```python